Lumi-supercomputer/LUMI-training-materials/docs/4day-20230214/index.md

 -   [Notes on the presentation "LUMI Software Stacks"](software_stacks.md)

 -   [Additional notes and exercises from the AMD session](https://hackmd.io/rhopZnwTSm2xIYM3OUhwUA) (External link!)

-To come as the course progresses (and afterwards).

 ## Exercises